 for 4-year-olds will be located in all district elementary schools and

 at community agencies throughout the city.

-A lottery will be held on May 7 to fill seats for 3-year-olds;
+A lottery will be held on May 8 to fill spots for 3-year-olds;

 applications for it will be available April 9.
 Pre-K programs